 dm is a German “drug store” franchise.
 According to the company’s website, dm has around 3,500 stores and nearly 60,000 employees in 13 countries, making it the largest drug store company in Europe (in 2018).
-The Gugelhupf forms are the brand Profissimo, which is one of dm’s own brands.
-However, there are a numerous mini Gugelhupf forms available, for example, on amazon.co.uk and amazon.com.
+My Gugelhupf forms are the brand Profissimo and there are only 6 in the pack.
+However, there are numerous mini Gugelhupf forms available online.

 Silicon forms + me ≠ good friends